zoreladrean/C-language-codes/README.md

 Pass by value and pass by reference functions
 Pointers
 Structs
-More conditionaals and loops problems
+More conditional and loop problems
 And some projects I made
-and maybe, binary and linear search algorithm
+and maybe, binary and linear search algorithms

 ⚠️ Disclaimer
 This is my personal learning repo.
 While I appreciate suggestions, I’m not currently accepting pull requests.